mrshu/envtoml/README.rst

 envtoml
 =======

-``envtoml`` is an answer to a fairly simple problem: including environment variables in TOML configuration files.
-In this way, it is very similar to both `envyaml <https://github.com/thesimj/envyaml>`_ and `varyaml
-<https://github.com/abe-winter/varyaml>`_ which provide very similar
-functionality for YAML and which greatly inspired this small package.
+``envtoml`` is an answer to a fairly simple problem: including values from environment variables in TOML configuration files.
+In this way, it is very similar to both `envyaml <https://github.com/thesimj/envyaml>`_ and `varyaml <https://github.com/abe-winter/varyaml>`_ which provide very similar functionality for YAML and which greatly inspired this small package.

 Example
 -------